Robust quantum metrology with random Majorana constellations: Random Majorana constellations

-\emph{Random Majorana constellations.---} Since points on the sphere $\mathcal{S}_{2}$ correspond uniquely to pure states via the Majorana representation, we have a natural way to generate random states: they correspond to sets of random points on $\mathcal{S}_{2}$.
+Since points on the sphere $\mathcal{S}_{2}$ correspond uniquely to pure states via the Majorana representation, one is immediately led to the simplest idea of how to generate RM states: they correspond to sets of random points on $\mathcal{S}_{2}$.
 Interestingly, the question of distributing points uniformly over a sphere has inspired substantial mathematical research~\cite{Saff:1997aa,Brauchart:2015aa,Alishahi:2015ug}, as has the question of random polynomials~\cite{Bharucha-Reid:1986vr,Hannay:1996wl,Prosen:1996vi,Bogomolny:1996tw}, in addition to attracting the attention of physicists working in a variety of fields.

 We randomize each of the spherical coordinates $(\theta_i,\phi_i)$ independently using the Haar measure $\sin\theta_i\, d\theta_i\, d\phi_i/4\pi$ for $\mathcal{S}_{2}$.
-This means that the random operators acting on the state take the form $U\in\mathrm{SU}(2)^{\otimes 2S}$.
-This is fundamentally tied to the most robust deterministic technique for creating arbitrary bipartite states of light, which uses beam splitters and post selection to sequentially add a photon position on its Poincar\'{e} sphere as a new point to a state's existing Majorana constellation~\cite{Fiurasek:2002wp,Kok:2002ta}.
+Equivalently, the resulting RM states can be viewed as arising from the action of a random operator $U\in\mathrm{SU}(2)^{\otimes 2S}$ on the ground state of $2S$ qubits, followed by projection onto the symmetric subspace and normalization.
+This is fundamentally tied to the most robust deterministic technique for creating arbitrary bipartite states of light, which uses beam splitters and post selection to sequentially add a photon's coordinates on its Poincar\'{e} sphere as a new point to a state's existing Majorana constellation~\cite{Fiurasek:2002wp,Kok:2002ta}.
 When the states of the single photons are randomized, the resulting state immediately takes the form of Eq.~\eqref{eq:psi with Majorana} with random spherical coordinates.
+This basic scheme can then be used to create random states in the light's polarization degree of freedom for tasks like polarimetry.

 The intrinsic SU(2) symmetry suggests using the germane notion of multipoles~\cite{Fano:1959ly,Blum:1981rb} to characterize the resulting states.
-To this end, we expand the density matrix of the system as $\varrho=\sum_{K=0}^{2S}\sum_{q=-K}^K\varrho_{Kq} T_{Kq}$, where the spherical tensor operators read~\cite{Varshalovich:1988xy}
+To this end, we expand the density matrix of the system as

-Here, $- q \le K \le q$ and $C_{Sm,Kq}^{Sm^\prime}$ is a Clebsch-Gordan coefficient.
-This expansion is especially friendly because the tensors are orthonormal and transform covariantly under rigid rotations of the Majorana constellation.
-The expansion coefficients are precisely the state multipoles; viz, $\varrho_{Kq} = \Tr ( \varrho T_{Kq}^{\dagger} )$.
-These multipoles determine the angular features of the corresponding Husimi $Q$-function on $\mathcal{S}_{2}$~\cite{Goldberg:2021tx}:

-where $Y^\ast_{Kq}(\mathbf{n})$ are the spherical harmonics.
-Since these comprise a complete set of orthonormal functions on $\mathcal{S}_2$, one can invert this equation to express the multipoles as~\cite{Bouchard:2017aa}